Born to run.

 When I was in middle school, everyone took a cross country gym unit for a month in the fall, and at the end, the entire school would run a mile together.
 Medals were given to the first, second, and third place winners for each grade.
 In 6th grade, I came in third place, running a mile in 6 minutes and 44 seconds.
 Bear in mind that even back then, I didn't consider myself athletic and gym was a place of embarassment for me.
 (NEVER force me to play basketball.
 Just don't.)
 I felt pretty proud of myself, at the age of 11, for doing so well for supposedly being so unathletic.

-Unfortunately, I never pursued it; for one, my school did not have a cross country team until right before I graduated, and two, I felt that since I was the stereotypical nerdy kid, I couldn’t also be an athlete.
-It just didn’t jive.
+Unfortunately, I never pursued it; for one, my school did not have a cross country team until right before I graduated, and two, I felt that since I was the stereotypical nerdy kid, I couldn't also be an athlete.
+In my mind, it just didn't make sense.

 So, I've made a decision.
 I'm going to start doing something athletic.
 I'm going to start running.
 I'm going to start out with the Couch to 5K program, and I'd like to get through it soon enough to run at least one 5K later on in the summer or early in the fall.

-I am so out of shape, it’s ridiculous.
-When I volunteered a week and a half ago for the United Way Day of Caring, I spent the morning raking rocks off grass into the ocean.
+I am so out of shape, it's ridiculous.
+When I did some volunteer work a week and a half ago, I spent the morning raking rocks off grass into the ocean.
 It was very difficult work, and I felt it in my upper body for days.
 When I moved, my muscles were sore for days as well.
 I had a difficult time riding my bike up hills when we were in Portland last weekend.
 I'd like to get in SOME sort of shape so I'm not hurting for days after even a little bit of activity!